kbmcconnell/PersonalPrivacyGuide/README.md

 ---

-A note: this guide focuses primarily on data privacy, however, it often veers into cybersecurity.
+**A note**: this guide focuses primarily on data privacy, however, it often veers into cybersecurity.
 While security and privacy are not synonomous, it's important to emphasize that good cybersecurity practices will go a long way in protecting your personal privacy.
+Before diving in, consider what your needs are and what you want to get out of this.
+It's impossible for most people to completely decouple their lives from technology.
+It's up to you to determine your risk tolerence; every measure you take to improve your cybersecurity and privacy will add some friction to your daily life.

 Your personal information is incredibly valuable.
 To you, scammers, businesses, the government, and more.
-Your information is often gathered without your fully informed consent through complex terms & conditions, features such as personalized recommendations, location tracking, activity habits, and more.
-These tactics ensure you don’t understand the breadth of data being collected, how it’s being used, or who gets access to it.
+Your data is often gathered without your fully informed consent through complex terms & conditions, features such as personalized recommendations, location tracking, activity habits, and more.

 As we’ve seen, data collected by corporations often ends up in data breaches; [AT&T](https://www.cnet.com/tech/mobile/at-t-data-breach-what-is-at-t-doing-for-the-73-million-accounts-breached/), [Change Healthcare](https://techcrunch.com/2024/02/21/change-healthcare-cyberattack/), and [Ticketmaster](https://www.pcmag.com/news/ticketmaster-confirms-user-email-addresses-phone-numbers-stolen-in-hack) to name a few.
 Why should we trust them to dutifully care for our information, when there aren’t consequences when they lose it?
 Mozilla has an ongoing list of [data breaches](https://monitor.mozilla.org/breaches).

 You deserve to control access to your personal information - who gets it, when it’s given, how it’s used, and for how long.
-This guide will help you take back some control.
+This guide will help you take some control back.
 If you want a more thorough guide, check out [The Hitchhiker’s Guide to Online Anonymity](https://anonymousplanet.org/guide.html).

 ***Disclaimer: I’m not an expert on every topic here - there are gaps in my knowledge.
 It’s up to you to understand the tools you use.***